top of page

 IDHSNA YEAR-END AWARDS PROGRAM

-This awards program focuses on the Irish Draught and IDSH participation in a variety of performance fields.
-Be it at the amateur or international levels, the program is open to all members of the IDHSNA, whose competing horses are registered with the IDHSNA and it costs nothing to participate.
-This successful program began in 2002 and we hope our "regulars" will join us again as well as new competitors.
+The Year End Award (YEA) program focuses on the Irish Draught (ID), Irish Draught Sport Horse (IDSH) and Certificate of Pedigree (COP) horses participation in a variety of performance fields.
+Be it at the amateur or international levels, the program is open to all members of the IDHSNA, whose competing horses are registered with the IDHSNA.
+And it costs nothing to participate!
+This successful program began in 2002.
 These rules and the form for reporting results can be downloaded from the bottom of this page or from Forms under the "SUPPORT" section.

-Divisions will be divided into two levels so competitors will be competing for an award against others of a similar level.
-(For example, a horse competing at Novice level will not be competing for the same IDHSNA Award as a horse competing at Advanced level).
+Divisions will be divided into Levels when a minimum of 6 entries are received.
+Levels for each Discipline are described below and are designed so that competitors will be competing for an award against others of a similar level.
+(For example a horse competing at Novice level in Eventing will not be competing for the same IDHSNA Award as a horse competing at Advanced level).

 DISCIPLINES